Signs of alcoholism you won't want to ignore

 I imagine that you've felt hurt, angry, disappointed, embarrassed and ashamed too often.
 Now you just want to be sure that it's not you with the problem.
 I know - I really do understand this.

-So, here are the 10 warning signs of alcoholism that you may recognise and that may point to the fact that your partner does indeed have a problem...
+So, here are the 10 warning signs of alcoholism which may point to the fact that your partner may be suffering from an alcohol addiction...

-10 Warning signs that your partner is a problem drinker
+10 Warning signs that your partner or spouse is addicted to alcohol